NIW Approvals: Physical Sciences Success Stories

 Further Your Physical Sciences Career in the United States

 As you already know, the United States offers many opportunities in the physical sciences.

-Whether you have recently acquired your PhD in the physical sciences or are still working towards it, you have already determined that remaining in the United States is the best option for your future.
-The only roadblock you need to surmount is the NIW approval process.
+Whether you have recently acquired your PhD in the physical sciences or are still working towards it, you may have already determined that remaining in the United States is the best option for your future.
+Perhaps the only roadblock you need to surmount is the NIW approval process.

 Organic synthetic chemistry focusing on natural product synthesis as it relates to medicinal and pharmaceutical chemistry.